infojunkie/scalextric/README.md

 scalextric
 ----------

 Like Unicode, but for music.
-Ish.
+One day.

 ![GitHub Build Status](https://github.com/infojunkie/scalextric/workflows/Test/badge.svg)